 The Google Ad Grants program is run by one of the biggest search engine giants and it’s pretty amazing!
 The grant offers nonprofits up to $10,000 per month in free ad spend on Google’s ad platform.
 We know that securing this grant isn’t always the easiest.
 The first hurdle is to get your nonprofit’s grant application approved by Google.

-If you are struggling to get your nonprofit’s Google Ad Grant application approved to secure $10,000 a month in free ad spend, this article is for you.
+If you are struggling with a Google Ad Grant Disapproval, this article is for you.

 Here are 5 potential reasons your Google Ad Grant application was disapproved.

 1. You forgot to fill out the nonprofit survey

 Google requires all nonprofits who apply to the grants program to fill out a pre-qualifying survey.
 The survey is pretty straight forward.
 It requires some simple details about your nonprofit, such as your charitable ID number and the main point of contact will be for the grant.
 While this is an easy step, if you miss it it will cost you your nonprofit’s application.

 2. You entered your billing information in the set up process

 Google’s prompts are fairly intuitive, there is one trick however.
 When Google prompts you for your nonprofit’s billing information, it’s important to leave this part blank.
 If you add billing information, Google automatically considers it a non-grant account.
 In other words, this one error will result in you creating a regular paid Google Ads account for your nonprofit.
 If you entered your billing information in this step, Google will not consider the final account for the Grant program and you’ll have to start your application over from scratch.